-The new Pacific Encounters Gallery will open in 2018, featuring this treated portrait of John Williams, a missionary to the Pacific islands who met a grisly end
+The Pacific Encounters Gallery features this treated portrait of John Williams, a missionary to the Pacific islands who met a grisly end.

 By Adele Wright, Paintings Conservator

-The painting came to the attention of conservators because of prominent scratches in the surface and a thick yellow varnish layer that obscured the original colours and brushwork.
+The painting came to the attention of conservators because of prominent scratches on the surface and a thick yellow varnish layer that obscured the original colours and brushwork.

 On first investigating the painting I found a signature and date in the lower left corner which suggests that the painting was by Daniel Pasmore and painted in 1838, the year before John Williams died.
 Williams’ connection with the Pacific is a rather grizzly tale…